easyadmin-system/easyadmin-system/README.md

   * [Docker](https://docs.docker.com/get-docker/) on your local machine. **<span style="color:red">(required)</span>**
   * [MySQL server](https://dev.mysql.com/doc/refman/8.0/en/installing.html) on your local machine. _(optional)_
   * Create manually a new database (preferably with charset `utf8mb4` and collation `utf8mb4_unicode_ci`). _(optional)_

+### Quick run
+You can install and run the application in Docker just simply with run `sh run.sh` script!

 ### Installation